Operating Room Patient Positioning Solutions

 Finally, the duration of the intervention, the level of comfort required, the type of practices and the tools used to verify the compatibility of materials are considered.

-Download the Brochure Positioning Systems for the Operating Room
+Download the Brochure Intensive Care Positioning Systems Brochure

 Download the Brochure